-For some reason, Akia was keeping the identity of her child’s father a secret from friends and family.
+Initially, Akia was keeping the identity of her child’s father a secret from friends and family.
 However, Akia’s stepfather did a little digging and found out that the baby’s father was a childhood friend of his.
 He was shocked.

 That didn’t stop the family from celebrating the baby boy’s arrival.
 It was just a month before her due date when Akia put down a $900 deposit for her baby shower, but when the day came, the pregnant mother didn’t show up.
-Her loved ones called and texted her, but no one received a response.
+Her loved ones called and texted, but no one received a response.

 “The day I received the case, myself and another detective went out to the apartment,” said Baltimore Police Det.
 Michael Reno.
 “We did an initial canvass.
 I talked to one of the maintenance men.
 The maintenance man said ‘Yeah, she was just here, I saw her an hour ago,’ so I was feeling pretty confident that ‘OK, I can clear this thing pretty quick.'”